-15 iconic skate photographers present their favorite shots of Harold Hunter, the late downtown legend who caught the eye of Thrasher and Larry Clark.
+Over the weekend, 15 iconic skate photographers presented their favourite shots of Harold Hunter, the late downtown legend who caught the eye of Thrasher and Larry Clark.

 gunars elmuts, kids - washington square park, 1994

 When Larry Clark's Kids celebrated its 20th anniversary in 2015, there were countless think pieces and Instagram posts dedicated to the whereabouts of its ragtag crew of real NYC youths.
 One of the reasons Kids still feels so harrowing all these years later is that not all the kids are still alive.
 Ritualistically revisiting the film became wrenching after the death of charming skate-punk iconoclast Harold Hunter in 2006.
 The IRL pro-skater earned international recognition throughout his short life, thanks to Thrasher spreads and sponsorships from Zoo York.
 In the gritty parks bordering the East Village housing project where he was raised, Hunter reached — and retains — veritable legend status.